CitrineInformatics/community-tools/web_ui_examples/01_access_general.md

 # Access and General Information
 *Authors: Enze Chen*

-In this document, we will cover the login process to the [Citrination platform](https://citrination.com/) and some general information about the site.
+In this guide, we will cover the login process to the [Citrination platform](https://citrination.com/) and some general information about the site.

 ## Learning outcomes
-After reading this document, you should feel comfortable with:
+After reading this guide, you should feel comfortable with:
 * Logging in to Citrination
 * Knowing how to access account information
 * Knowing where to look for help